 Can You Claim Pre-Tax Deductions?

-Is it possible for an employee to claim a deduction on their tax return for items that were already deducted before taxes?
+Is it possible for an employee to claim a tax return deduction for items already deducted before taxes?

 Nope!
 Employee benefits paid with pre-tax deductions cannot be claimed on income tax returns.
 Because the amount of the deductions isn’t included in your gross income, you’ve already gotten a tax break by not having to pay taxes on the money.
 You’d be double-dipping if you claimed it on your taxes.